ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/configureRsyslog.md

  - a certificate for the rsyslog service which you will create next.
  - a certificate for the client (your future GREP11 Server) of the rsyslog service, which you will create later in the lab.

-The process is similar:
+The process is the same as what you just went through for creating your CA for steps 1-3 below but differs slightly for step 4:

 1. Create a private key
 2. Create a configuration file to answer questions ahead of time
 3. Use the key and the config file to create a CSR
-4. This time we'll have the "self-signed" CA you just created sign the certificate it creates.
+4. This time you'll have your "self-signed" CA create and sign the certificate.

 ### Creation time